-Lease Renewal CAM Negotiation Playbook: Reset Provisions, Cap Renegotiation, Audit Rights
+Lease Renewal CAM Negotiation: Cap Resets, Exclusions, Audit Rights

 Lease renewal CAM negotiation is different from negotiating a new lease.
 You have history.
 You have documentation.
-And the landlord has something to lose.
+The landlord has something to lose.

 Understanding the Landlord's Economics at Renewal